hyperledger-labs/splice/cluster/README.md

 Our policies can be configured and extended via the [Google alerting dashoard](https://console.cloud.google.com/monitoring/alerting?project=da-cn-devnet).
 When an alert triggers, we are notified over Slack on the `#team-canton-network-internal-ci` channel.
-At the time of writing, we have only configured alerts on unexpectedly high CPU usage.
+At the time of writing, we have only configured alerts on unexpectedly high CPU usage and disk volume utilization beyond 80%.

 ### Checking Pod Node Assignments and Memory Usage